Molecular Structure of Biochemical Compounds

 Conclusion

 The molecular structure of biochemical compounds is a fundamental aspect of understanding their function in biological systems.
-Spectroscopic and mass spectrometric techniques provide valuable information about the structure of molecules, which can be used for a variety of applications in medicine, biotechnology, and other fields.
+Spectroscopic and mass spectrometric techniques provide valuable information about the structure of molecules, which can be used for a variety of applications in medicine, biotechnology, material science and other fields.